Registration Assessments

 Physicians are responsible for any costs associated with their return-to-practice assessments.

-Change-in-scope assessments
+Change-in-scope assessment

 If you are already practising medicine in Alberta and would like to add a new medical service to your practice, you may need an assessment to make sure you have the training, experience and competence to offer this service to Albertans.